On the relationship between logarithmic TAQ and logarithmic THH: The cyclic bar construction and simplicial tensors

 \subsection{Topological Hochschild homology}

 We use the cyclic bar construction to model topological Hochschild homology:

 \begin{definition} Let $R \to A$ be a cofibration of cofibrant commutative symmetric ring spectra.
-The \emph{topological Hochschild homology} ${\rm THH}^R(A)$ is the commutative symmetric ring spectrum $B^{\rm cy}_R(A)$ given by the cyclic bar construction $A$ relative to $R$ in symmetric spectra. \end{definition}
+The \emph{topological Hochschild homology} ${\rm THH}^R(A)$ is the commutative symmetric ring spectrum $B^{\rm cy}_R(A)$ given by the geometric realization of the cyclic bar construction $A$ relative to $R$ in symmetric spectra. \end{definition}

 When $R = {\Bbb S}$ is the sphere spectrum, we shall simply write ${\rm THH}(A)$ in place of ${\rm THH}^{\Bbb S}(A)$.
 We remark that it follows from strong symmetric monoidality of the functor ${\Bbb S}^{\cal J}[-]$ that ${\rm THH}^{{\Bbb S}^{\cal J}[P]}({\Bbb S}^{\cal J}[M]) \cong {\Bbb S}^{\cal J}[B^{\rm cy}_P(M)]$.
 We deduce the following from Proposition \ref{prop:cycbar}: